SolidLabResearch/user-managed-access/documentation/policy-management.md

 # Policy Management

-In this document we describe the *policy adminstration endpoint*.
+The *policy management API* allows users to configure the policies that govern access to their data.
-It contains the methods to describe how to create, read, update and delete policies.
+First we cover the available operations, after which we cover the known issues and limitations of the API.

-## Supported endpoints
+## API

-The current implementation supports the following requests:
+The current implementation supports the following requests on the UMA server:

 - [`GET`](#reading-policies) to both `uma/policies` and `uma/policies/<encodedPolicyID>`
 - [`POST`](#creating-policies) to `uma/policies`